artlantis/MagentoTutorial/Tutorial - Intro & First Extension/README.md

 	http://exmaple.com/weblog/index/testModel

 You should see the word "Setup" on a white background.
-Congratulations, you've setup your first Magento Controller!
+Congratulations, you've setup your first Magento controller!

-### Create a database table for our Model
+### Create a database table for our model

 Magento has a system for automatically creating and changing your database schemas, but for the time being we'll just manually create a table for our Model.